phytomosaic/foggy/README.md

 # foggy

-Species and trait responses to fog gradients.
+Gradient regression to integrate phylogeny, species, and trait responses to environment.

 ## Contributors